The New Forest boasts an impressive array of uncommon and special butterfly species. Being...

 Supplementary Planning Documents

 Two supplementary planning documents (SPD) covering (i) Oil & Gas Development; and (ii) Minerals & Waste Safeguarding were subject to public consultation between June and August 2015.
 The minerals and waste planning authorities in Hampshire have considered the consultation responses received and made any necessary amendments.
-The authorities formally adopted these SPDs in February 2016 and copies are available to download on the right, with more details available on Hampshire County Council’s website.
+The authorities formally adopted these SPDs in February 2016 and copies are available to download below, with more details available on Hampshire County Council’s website.

 Planning policy is a key statutory function and plays a central role in the achievement of the two National Park purposes and the related socio-economic duty.